-1Faculty of Integrated Technologies, Universiti Brunei Darussalam, Jalan Tungku Link, Gadong BE, 1410, Brunei Darussalam, Brunei Darussalam
+1Faculty of Integrated Technologies, Universiti Brunei Darussalam, Jalan Tungku Link, Gadong BE, 1410, Brunei Darussalam

 2School of Business, Presidency University, House no. 11/A, Road no. 92, Gulshan 2, Dhaka-1212, Bangladesh

 3Research Center for Chemistry, National Research and Innovation Agency (BRIN), Gd.
-452 B.J Habibie Serpong, South Tangerang, Banten, Indonesia 15314., Indonesia
+452 Kawasan Sains dan Teknologi (KST) B.J Habibie Serpong, South Tangerang, Banten, Indonesia

 BibTex Citation Data :

-@article{IJRED61234, author = {Alien Bianasari and Saifullah Bakar and Md Khaled and Saepurahman Saepurahman and Dieni Mansur and Abul Azad}, title = {Enhancing Bio-Char Calorific Value through Catalytic Pyrolysis: The Role of Magnesium Oxide-Zeolite Based Catalysts}, journal = {International Journal of Renewable Energy Development}, volume = {0}, number = {0}, year = {2025}, keywords = {Pyrolysis; biomass; low-cost catalyts; Magnesium Oxide-Zeolite Based Catalysts; Bio-char}, abstract = { Abstract.
-Investigation into biomass catalytic pyrolysis has escalated in the quest for sustainable energy sources.
-Catalytic pyrolysis provides a method to transform plentiful and renewable biomass into useful biofuels and bio-char, enhancing energy security and diminishing reliance on fossil fuels.
-The utilization of suitable catalysts in biomass catalytic pyrolysis is essential for improving the yield of bio-char with elevated calorific value.
-This study examines the influence of magnesium oxide-zeolite catalysts on the higher heating values (HHVs) of bio-char produced from coconut shells.
-The preliminary results demonstrate a significant increase in the calorific value of bio-char.
-The HHV rose from 11.51 MJ/kg for untreated coconut shells to 19.58 MJ/kg with bio-char using ZSM-5, and significantly to 27.54 MJ/kg with the MgO/ZSM-5 catalyst.
-The studies indicate that magnesium oxide substantially enhances the energy content of bio-char.
-This study seeks to assess the impact of several combinations of magnesium oxide, including MgO/ZSM-5, MgO/Y2O3/ZSM-5, and MgO/Mn3O4/ZSM-5, on the pyrolysis process.
-The aim of this research is to optimize the production of bio-char with elevated higher heating values (HHVs) at various temperatures.
-The expected results will provide substantial insights into the development of efficient catalytic systems for bio-char production, hence aiding sustainable energy solutions. }, doi = {10.61435/ijred.2025.61234}, url = {https://ijred.cbiore.id/index.php/ijred/article/view/61234} }
+@article{IJRED61234, author = {Alien Bianasari and Saifullah Bakar and Md Khaled and Saepurahman Saepurahman and Dieni Mansur and Abul Azad}, title = {Enhancing bio-char calorific value through catalytic pyrolysis: The role of magnesium oxide-zeolite based catalysts}, journal = {International Journal of Renewable Energy Development}, volume = {15}, number = {1}, year = {2026}, keywords = {Pyrolysis; biomass; low-cost catalyts; Magnesium Oxide-Zeolite Based Catalysts; Bio-char}, abstract = { The current research aims to improve the generation of bio-char with elevated higher heating values (HHVs) by utilizing magnesium oxide-zeolite-based catalysts across various temperature conditions.
+The exploration of biomass catalytic pyrolysis has intensified in the pursuit of sustainable energy solutions.
+Catalytic pyrolysis offers a technique to convert abundant and renewable biomass resources into valuable biofuels and bio-char, thereby improving energy security and reducing dependence on fossil fuels.
+The use of suitable catalysts in biomass catalytic pyrolysis is crucial for enhancing the yield of bio-char with higher calorific value.
+This investigation explores the impact of magnesium oxide-zeolite-based catalysts on the higher heating values of bio-char generated from coconut shells.
+The initial findings indicate a notable enhancement in the calorific value of bio-char.
+The HHV increased from 12.03 MJ/kg for untreated coconut shells to 20.06 MJ/kg with ZSM-5, ultimately reaching an impressive 38.11 MJ/kg with the MgO/ZSM-5 catalyst.
+The results demonstrate that the addition of magnesium oxide significantly improves the energy content of bio-char.
+Various combinations of magnesium oxide, such as MgO/ZSM-5, MgO/Y2O3/ZSM-5, and MgO/Mn3O4/ZSM-5, are evaluated for their effects on the pyrolysis process.
+The results demonstrate that the impregnation of metal oxides into zeolite catalysts enhances catalytic performance and facilitates the efficient conversion of coconut shells into high-energy bio-char.
+The findings highlight the promise of metal oxide-zeolite catalysts in improving bio-char quality and promoting the development of sustainable energy technologies. }, pages = {29--41} doi = {10.61435/ijred.2026.61234}, url = {https://ijred.cbiore.id/index.php/ijred/article/view/61234} }

 Refworks Citation Data :

-Abstract.
-Investigation into biomass catalytic pyrolysis has escalated in the quest for sustainable energy sources.
-Catalytic pyrolysis provides a method to transform plentiful and renewable biomass into useful biofuels and bio-char, enhancing energy security and diminishing reliance on fossil fuels.
-The utilization of suitable catalysts in biomass catalytic pyrolysis is essential for improving the yield of bio-char with elevated calorific value.
-This study examines the influence of magnesium oxide-zeolite catalysts on the higher heating values (HHVs) of bio-char produced from coconut shells.
-The preliminary results demonstrate a significant increase in the calorific value of bio-char.
-The HHV rose from 11.51 MJ/kg for untreated coconut shells to 19.58 MJ/kg with bio-char using ZSM-5, and significantly to 27.54 MJ/kg with the MgO/ZSM-5 catalyst.
-The studies indicate that magnesium oxide substantially enhances the energy content of bio-char.
-This study seeks to assess the impact of several combinations of magnesium oxide, including MgO/ZSM-5, MgO/Y2O3/ZSM-5, and MgO/Mn3O4/ZSM-5, on the pyrolysis process.
-The aim of this research is to optimize the production of bio-char with elevated higher heating values (HHVs) at various temperatures.
-The expected results will provide substantial insights into the development of efficient catalytic systems for bio-char production, hence aiding sustainable energy solutions.
+The current research aims to improve the generation of bio-char with elevated higher heating values (HHVs) by utilizing magnesium oxide-zeolite-based catalysts across various temperature conditions.
+The exploration of biomass catalytic pyrolysis has intensified in the pursuit of sustainable energy solutions.
+Catalytic pyrolysis offers a technique to convert abundant and renewable biomass resources into valuable biofuels and bio-char, thereby improving energy security and reducing dependence on fossil fuels.
+The use of suitable catalysts in biomass catalytic pyrolysis is crucial for enhancing the yield of bio-char with higher calorific value.
+This investigation explores the impact of magnesium oxide-zeolite-based catalysts on the higher heating values of bio-char generated from coconut shells.
+The initial findings indicate a notable enhancement in the calorific value of bio-char.
+The HHV increased from 12.03 MJ/kg for untreated coconut shells to 20.06 MJ/kg with ZSM-5, ultimately reaching an impressive 38.11 MJ/kg with the MgO/ZSM-5 catalyst.
+The results demonstrate that the addition of magnesium oxide significantly improves the energy content of bio-char.
+Various combinations of magnesium oxide, such as MgO/ZSM-5, MgO/Y2O3/ZSM-5, and MgO/Mn3O4/ZSM-5, are evaluated for their effects on the pyrolysis process.
+The results demonstrate that the impregnation of metal oxides into zeolite catalysts enhances catalytic performance and facilitates the efficient conversion of coconut shells into high-energy bio-char.
+The findings highlight the promise of metal oxide-zeolite catalysts in improving bio-char quality and promoting the development of sustainable energy technologies.

 Article Metrics: